 Allison is my oldest daughter and one who has learned to love cooking.
 Early on after moving from home, she started dabbling with various recipes and found cooking to be a pleasant way to unwind.
 Although she works a lot of hours these days making it harder for her to find time for meal prep, she still loves to heat up the kitchen as she makes a fun meal for family and friends.

 This creamed corn recipe can be a meal option you set to cook in your slow cooker while running errands.
 It takes no time at all to prepare, but a few hours to cook.
 If you like corn, you’ll especially enjoy this creamed version of a veggie staple.

 - 2 pounds frozen white super sweet corn

 Combine the ingredients in a large slow cooker and cook on low for 3-4 hours or until heated through.

 Do you love the holidays as much as I do?
 The leaves are starting to turn colors right now and the weather is getting colder.
+What a great time to spend in the kitchen trying out new recipes for that traditional Thanksgiving dinner, a night of dinner and games with friends, or a casual evening with loved ones.
 Let me know if you have some easy Thanksgiving recipes you make every year.
 Thanks again for being prepared for the unexpected.
 May God bless this world.